Haswf/hack-frontend/README.md

 # PANDEMICHAT

 This is the finalized version of our project.
-We are team HealthNextDoor, and we would like to solve the problem "how might we better support patients as they are hard to see a doctor in this difficult situation".
+We are team GuardiansOfBestSunniness, and we would like to solve the problem "how might we better support patients as they are hard to see a doctor in this difficult situation".
 We would like to use this website to help patient with any symptoms.